Trico94/physics760_Martin/readme.md

 ## Current Homework

-### Homework 5
+### Homework 6
-Homework 5 did not go as well as we wanted it to.
-The data structure is the same as before.
+Homework 6 follows the same method as before:
+* The pictures are in the picture folder
+* The PDF-file is in landscape mode, because there were agian large formulas.
+If there is still a problem with readability the formulas can be checked out in the Jupyther notebook.
+* The data for the Jupyther notebook is in the data folder.
+We modified the data to use pandas to read it.

 ## Old Homeworks